samblam/StoryMode/cline_docs/activeContext.md

    - ✅ Add completion email sending

 7. Testing Survey Publishing and Response Saving (NEXT PRIORITY):
+    - Dry Run Testing Plan:
+        - We are currently conducting a dry run test of the survey publishing, participant fill-out, and response saving workflow.
+        - You (the user) will manually publish the survey.
+        - The system is expected to:
+            - Trigger a background job.
+            - Generate a unique survey URL for you.
+            - Update your participant status to "active".
+            - Send you a survey invitation email.
+        - You will then:
+            - Access the survey via the URL in the email.
+            - Fill out and submit the survey.
+        - The system is expected to:
+            - Save your responses in the database.
+            - Update your participant status to "completed".
+            - Send you a survey completion email.
+        - You will then verify the results and report any issues for debugging.
    - Test publishing survey:
      - Create a test survey with test participants
      - Use the admin interface to publish the survey